 Contra Costa County in California has opened a new Emergency Operations Center (EOC) featuring a state-of-the-art Situation Room equipped with the latest real-time visualization technology.
 The EOC serves as a command center in the event of a crisis or natural disaster.
 Its role is to improve emergency response, including the mobilization of municipal, county, and private resources.

-The solution chosen was a combination of RGB Spectrum’s Galileo display processor coupled with its Zio AV-over-IP platform.
+The solution chosen was a combination of RGB Spectrum’s Galileo display processor coupled with its Zio Video-over-IP platform.
 Contra Costa County selected the RGB Spectrum solutions for their 24/7 reliability, support for diverse signal sources, ability to disseminate information to local and remote locations simultaneously, and exceptional 4K image quality.
 Rosendin Electric, a highly experienced audio-visual design-build integrator based in San Jose, California, was commissioned to design and deploy the Center’s visualization system.

 At the core of the Emergency Situation Room is a massive 32’ wide by 14’ high video wall powered by RGB Spectrum’s Galileo video wall processor.
 The large video wall comprises forty-eight 55-inch LCD screens in an 8-wide by 6-high array, flanked by four 86-inch auxiliary displays interspersed throughout the room.

 The Galileo processor consolidates critical visuals and data to provide a centralized, correlated view of tactical situations.
 Source signals are displayed in windows of any size, anywhere.
 Operators can easily switch and route inputs, choose customizable, preset display layouts, and pan and zoom around items of interest.
 Operators collaboratively view this information for purposes of assessment, analysis and decision-making.